rr2n17/IndividualCourseworks/README.md

-# training1
-My first test repository
+# Data Mining: Understanding the Data